 I did then, as I do now.
-And so it was that when we drove past the poster, I quickly turned to my boyfriend: “Did you see that?!”.
+And so it was that when we drove past the poster, I quickly turned to my boyfriend and squeaked: “Did you see that?!”.

 We couldn’t believe that there might be actual orcas in water parks in Europe.
 I am extremely sea-sick, so if this turned out to be true, it would put an end to all the failed attempts of spotting them in America or Canada, during which I would just see the inside of a plastic bag…